BeardOverflow/msi-ec/docs/device_support_guide.md

 > Reading random parts of the system memory can reveal your secrets, so check the dump before you post it to Github.

 > [!NOTE]
 > `/dev/mem` may not be supported on some distros.
-For details, read the `man mem`.
+For details, read `man mem`.

-Some devices have EC memory mapped to system memory address `0x0xFC000800`, so you can read it from the `/dev/mem` pseudo file with `dd`.
+Some devices have the EC memory mapped to the system memory address `0x0xFC000800`, so you can read it from the `/dev/mem` pseudo file with `dd`.

-To read EC memory in text form run:
+To read the EC memory in text form run:

 + `sudo dd if=/dev/mem bs=1 skip=4227860480 count=256 | hexdump -C`

-To save EC memory in text form run:
+Or save it to a file:

 + `sudo dd if=/dev/mem bs=1 skip=4227860480 count=256 | hexdump -C > ec_dump.txt`